hyperweb-io/create-interchain-app/README.md

 ## Education & Resources

-🎥 [Checkout our videos](https://cosmology.zone/learn) to learn to learn more about `create-cosmos-app` and tooling for building frontends in the Cosmos!
+🎥 [Checkout our videos](https://cosmology.zone/learn) to learn to learn more about `create-interchain-app` and tooling for building frontends in the Cosmos!

 Checkout [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) for more docs as well as [cosmos-kit/react](https://github.com/cosmology-tech/cosmos-kit/tree/main/packages/react#signing-clients) for getting cosmjs stargate and cosmjs signers.